Quantum Of The Seas current position

 The new “Royal Suite Class” booking category (suite accommodations only) provides Quantum's highest paying passengers with the ultimate all-inclusive cruise experience of Royal Caribbean, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drinks, free Internet and thermal suite unlimited access.
 Quantum of the Seas was also designed with 34 wheelchair-accessible cabins and virtual balconies (the interior features real-time views of the ocean and destinations).

 Shipboard dining options - Food and Drinks

-Passengers on Quantum of the Seas are offered plenty dining options to choose from (25 onboard dining options, of which 14 are complimentary), with multiple choices for light bites as well.
-Reservations for all restaurants can be made online ahead of cruise.
+Passengers on Quantum of the Seas are offered plenty of dining options to choose from (25 onboard dining options, of which 14 are complimentary), with multiple choices for light bites as well.
+Reservations for all restaurants can be made online ahead of the cruise.
 Though not required, reservations are definitely recommended to ensure guests get to eat where they want, when they want.
 Food and service at the main restaurants, Silk, Chic, American Icon and The Grande, is varied and offers an array of experiences.